raphasantz/openstack/Install.md

 $ sudo su - stack

-In Most of the ubuntu systems, git comes by default.
+In Most of the debian systems, git comes by default.
 But if git is missing on your system, then install it by running the following command:

 $ sudo apt install git -y